v-las/v-las/README.md

 - 📫 You can reach me @ [e-mail](mailto:mastykash.vlas@gmail.com) | [Telegram](https://t.me/v_las) | [WhatsApp](https://wa.me/79136198392) | [LinkedIn](https://www.linkedin.com/in/v-las/) | [OK.ru](https://youtu.be/dQw4w9WgXcQ)

 ---
-The course started on the 28<sup>th</sup> of August 2021 [✏️](https://github.com/v-las/v-las/edit/main/02-title.md)
+[✏️](https://github.com/v-las/v-las/edit/main/02-title.md) The course started on the 28<sup>th</sup> of August 2021

-Below you can see [the list](https://github.com/v-las/pdf-presentations/blob/main/README.md) of my online presentations for the course community.
+Below you can see the list of my online presentations for the course community.
 I speak in Russian about software testing theory.
 I make it with [Canva](https://www.canva.com/).
 The audience of the open class is about 80-150 people in [Zoom](https://zoom.us/) video conference.

 <details>
 	<summary>👁️‍🗨️ [Click!]</summary>